 From both a legal and an ethical perspective, patients have the right to confidentiality.
 What this means, exactly, we will explain in the following guide to help you understand your patient confidentiality rights.

 A breach of patient confidentiality is a serious offense.
 If your right to health information privacy was violated, you may have cause to take legal action.
-Thomas Law Offices in Louisville, KY represents clients whose legal rights were abused by a health insurer or medical care provider.
+The Louisville medical malpractice attorneys of Thomas Law Offices represents clients whose legal rights were abused by a health insurer or medical care provider.

 Our personal injury lawyers can help you better understand your patient confidentiality rights and how to protect them.